-soprano and ensemble
+soprano and small ensemble

 Undoubtedly the most striking of all Vivier’s works, Lonely Child was described by the composer as, “a long song about loneliness.”
 Solitude and the despair it engenders may be very deeply felt over the course of the five songs that make up the work.
 Each is built up from short sentences that speak of ethereal creatures and dreams, magicians and fairy tales, and long snippets of texts in an invented language.